Common tasks with KQL for Microsoft Sentinel

 Renaming aggregated columns

-This seems like a good time to talk about column names for these aggregated columns.
-At the start of this section, we said the summarize operator takes in a table of data and produces a new table, and only the columns you specify in the summarize statement continues down the pipeline.
-Therefore, if you were to run the above example, the resulting columns for our aggregation would be count_ and sum_CounterValue.
+This section explains column names for these aggregated columns.
+At the start of this section, you learned that the summarize operator takes in a table of data and produces a new table, and only the columns you specify in the summarize statement continue down the pipeline.
+Therefore, if you run the preceding example, the resulting columns for your aggregation are count_ and sum_CounterValue.

-The Kusto engine automatically creates a column name without us having to be explicit, but often, you find that you prefer your new column have a friendlier name.
+The Kusto engine automatically creates a column name without you having to be explicit, but often, you prefer your new column to have a friendlier name.
 You can easily rename your column in the summarize statement by specifying a new name, followed by = and the aggregation, like so:

 Perf